BA150030-utd/Toxic-Comment-Classifier/README.md

 Dataset Source: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data

-PLEASE NOTE: Some of the results done in this analysis contain explicit language, mainly for the EDA section of the project.
+PLEASE NOTE: Some of the results done in this analysis contain explicit language, mainly from the EDA section of the project.
 Viewer discretion is advised.

 What is the purpose of this project?